Skip to main contentDairy offers a type safe unit system. There are three types of units offered

 - Wrapping (domain limits, specified here in rotations) linear

-- Automatically converts to linear when linear is involved on either side of the equation, otherwise, preferences the left side of the equation.
+- Automatically converts to linear when linear is involved on either side of the

 Current